 Medication and Health Management Procedures

 - All medications (prescription and non-prescription) must be brought to the clinic by a parent/guardian.
-Prescription medication must be in a current properly labelled pharmacy bottle.
+Prescription medication must be in a current, properly labeled, pharmacy bottle.
 Non-prescription medications must be in the original bottle.
 A maximum of a 30-day supply of medication will be accepted at a time.
 Medications are not provided by the school.
 All medications must be picked up from the clinic by a parent/guardian at the end of the school year.

 A new medication form must be completed yearly by the parent and/or healthcare provider, depending on the type of medication ordered.

-If the medication order changes at anytime during the school year, a new medication form will be required.
+If the medication order changes at any time during the school year, a new medication form will be required.